manojkiraneda/manojkiraneda.github.io/_posts/2024-09-27-Intro-to-tpm.md

 Finally gist is that, `TPM is like a safe in your house`.
 Inside this safe, you can store important keys (like passwords or encryption keys) that only the TPM can use.
-Even if someone breaks into your computer, they can't access what's inside the safe (unless some one spends a billion dollars & and use sofisticated hardware tools to break it)
+Even if someone breaks into your computer, they can't access what's inside the safe (unless some one spends a billion dollars & and use sophisticated hardware tools to break it)

 > [TPM Genie](https://github.com/nccgroup/TPMGenie) is designed to aid in